kubernetes-sigs/cloud-provider-equinix-metal/README.md

 Note that we _wanted_ to just set `externalIPs` on the original `default/kubernetes`, but that would prevent traffic from being routed to it from the control nodes, due to iptables rules.
 LoadBalancer types allow local traffic.

+### kube-vip Managed

+kube-vip has the ability to manage the Elastic IP and control plane load-balancing.
+To enable it:

+1. Disable CCM control-plane load-balancing, by ensuring the EIP tag setting is empty via `PACKET_EIP_TAG=""`
+1. Enable kube-vip control plane load-balancing by following the instructions [here](https://kube-vip.io/hybrid/static/#bgp-with-equinix-metal)

 ## Core Control Loop